History of synthetic colourants: New dyes and larger markets 1900 – 1913

-WWI and the American dye industry 1913 – 1930
+World War I and the American dye industry 1913 – 1930

 Through 1914, the US dye market was dominated by German imports, there were only a few small companies and German subsidiaries.
-With WW1, however, German dye factories now had to switch to making explosives and German shipping was cut off by British blockades.
+With World War I, however, German dye factories now had to switch to making explosives and German shipping was cut off by British blockades.
 Prices quickly went up and U. S. companies built plants to meet demand.
 American pharmaceutical giants, even at that time, like Dow, DuPont, and others began to produce dyes and were extremely successful with simple sulphur and vat dyes.
 Dow Chemical developed a synthetic process for indigo in 1915, and American industry and universities worked together to reverse engineer German chemical production secrets.
 After the war some American munitions factories converted to dye-works, intuiting that if the reverse was possible for the German chemical industry during the war, then it ought to be feasible.